christianjc/SortingVisualizer/README.md

 This project is licensed under the [MIT License](LICENSE.md).
 Feel free to use, modify, and distribute the code as you see fit.

 ## Note
-- It's important to include all necessary JavaFX modules in the `--add-modules` argument.
-Typically, modules like `javafx.controls`, `javafx.fxml`, and `javafx.graphics` are essential.
-Include additional modules if your application uses more JavaFX features, such as `javafx.media` or `javafx.web`.

 Enjoy exploring various sorting algorithms with Sorting Visualizer!